 I create time-based media art experiences.
-I love the visceral potentials of interdisciplinary art and I often use sound to score my ideas and bring my materials to life.
+I love the visceral potential of interdisciplinary art and I often use sound to score my ideas and bring my materials to life.
 The perils of technology are a frequent theme in my work and I have a fascination with archives and artifacts.
 I feel a deep tension between the physical and digital, the past and the present.
 This often shows up in my work physically and conceptually.
-My work is a performance of layered media and I use it to engage with audiences on a variety of experiential levels.
+My work is a performance of layered media and I use it to engage with audiences on various experiential levels.
 Because my process is experimental, there is often a bit of chance in the interactions between materials, ideas, and spectators of my work.
-My intent is to explore the concerns I have about tech, perceptual experience, legacy, and time.
+My work explores concerns I have about tech, perceptual experience, legacy, and time.
 For me, everything has a subtext, and making art is a fruitful practice to learn about what may be underneath an idea or moment.